TommasoBelluzzo/SystemicRisk/README.md

     * *Optional:* none.

 * If the `Shares` sheet contains returns instead of prices, values must be expressed on a logarithmic scale.
 Data concerning market capitalization and balance sheet elements, if present, must be expressed in the same currency and scale.
 In the `CDS` sheet, if present, the risk-free rate must be expressed in decimals while the credit default swap spreads must be expressed in basis points.

+* Firms whose `Shares` value is constantly null in the tail of the time series, for a span that includes at least `5%` of the total observations, are considered to be defaulted.
+Firms whose `Equity` value is constantly null in the tail of the time series, for a span that includes at least `5%` of the total observations, are considered to be insolvent.
+This allows the scripts to exclude them from computations starting from a certain offset.

 * Groups are based on key-value pairs where the `Name` field represents the group names and the `Count` field represents the number of firms to include in the group.
 The sum of the `Count` fields must be equal to the number of firms included in the dataset.
 For example, the following groups definition: